 A homemade chicken stock recipe isn’t hard to stumble upon.
-Just Google it and see for yourself.
+(Google it and see for yourself.)
 But a reliable homemade chicken stock recipe?
 That’s another matter entirely.
 Sure, you can certainly toss chicken (whether raw parts or the carcass of a roasted hen) and whatever vegetables and herbs you happen to have on hand in your slow cooker with some water and chances are it’s not going to be terrible, though it may not be as much to your liking as it could be.
-While we’re all for the spirit of experimentation, we prefer the proportions below.
-Still, if you’re brazen enough to veer from the formula in the recipe below, we’ve a few things you may wish to consider in terms of ingredients…
+While we’re all for the spirit of experimentation, we actually prefer the proportions of ingredients in the recipe below.
+And folks who’d followed the recipe are waxing poetic about it being their default go-to foolproof chicken stock recipe from here on.
+Still, if you’re the sort who doesn’t like to necessarily adhere to a recipe, we’ve a few things you may wish to consider in terms of ingredients…

 Leeks lend a milder allium experience than onions.